New Safety Alert from the HSE (Health and Safety Executive) – Change in Enforcement for Mild Steel Welding Fume

 Air Fed Welding Helmets

-The PAPR unit is connected to the helmet and worn by the welder, either as a belt of a harness.
+The PAPR unit is connected to the helmet and worn by the welder as a harness belt.
 This allows the welder to move to various locations without worrying about moving the system around.

 • Has the helmet been officially approved by the relevant authorities to meet specific standards?